Link to the Exercises

 Cellular automata, Conway's "Game of Life", mechanisms to structure development and pattern formation, basics of nonlinear systems, Lindenmeyer Systems, evolutionary methods, and genetic algorithms, reinforcement learning, adaptive behaviour, self-organising criticality, swarming behaviour, swarm intelligence, ant algorithms, particle swarm optimization.

-Wer offer voluntary exercises to intensify the work with the research
+The exercises are arranged to intensify the work with the research

-The paper and pencil assignments are accompanied by small programming
+pencil assignments are accompanied by small programming tasks to be

 There will be a 100 minutes written examination, covering all topics from the lecture and the assignment sheets.
 In general, working carefully on the assignments is a good preparation for the exam.